Pedestrian Accident Lawyer Lakeland, FL

 Pain and Suffering

 Florida law permits compensation for pain and suffering under a few circumstances.
 Clients filing a wrongful death lawsuit may be entitled to compensation for their pain and suffering.
-Also pedestrian accident victims that have sustained permanent disfigurement may be entitled to compensation.
+Also, pedestrian accident victims who have sustained permanent disfigurement may be entitled to compensation.

 /